valkey-io/planet/aggregation_and_content_policy.md

 ## Abuse Procedure

-If there is a problem with content on Planet for the Valkey Community, please try solving it directly with the author (in the subscription list, there should be a link about how to contact them, or there is probably a way to comment on the problematic post).
+If there is a problem with content on Planet Valkey, please try solving it directly with the author (in the subscription list, there should be a link about how to contact them, or there is probably a way to comment on the problematic post).
 If this fails, or if it is a kind of problem that cannot